jmfrancklab/pyspecdata/conda_upgrade.md

 `Anaconda3`→ security tab→ edit→ users→ click “full control” checkbox on bottom → apply (this takes a few minutes to run)
+On Mac, locate where Anaconda was installed (default was /opt directory) and edit permissions via Finder window.
+You can accomplish this via the following commands. cd /opt open . (open new Finder window at this location) right-click on the anaconda3 directory, select 'Get Info' from the list.
+In the pop-up window, find Sharing & Permissions section, and in the Name list, find everyone -- change Privilege from 'Read only' to 'Read & Write'.

 ## install pySpecData inside py3 environment